onap/archived-cli/docs/architecture.rst

 * **HTTP Command** : Plug-in for implementing all Rest based command as YAML without any coding.

+* **SNMP Command** : Plug-in for implementing all SNMP based command as YAML without any coding.

 * **Command Shell** : Provides the interactive command line console from Linux

 * **Web Command Console** : Provides the interactive command line console from web-browser